M7 (Istanbul Metro): M7 Mecidiyeköy - Mahmutbey section

 Şişli/Mecidiyeköy - Mahmutbey section opened on 28 October 2020, the Şişli/Meciyeköy - Mahmutbey section of the M7-line serves 15 metro stations across six districts of the Istanbul City.
 The line is 18 km long.
 The combined length of the entire metro system in Istanbul has thus reached 172.25 km.
-The line is the second in automatic train operation (ATO) of Istanbul after the M5 Üsküdar–Çekmeköy line, and the first ATO line on the European side of the city.
+The line is the second in automatic train operation (ATO) of Istanbul after the M5 Üsküdar–Sultanbeyli line, and the first ATO line on the European side of the city.
 All stations have platform screen doors, opening only when the train is stopped at the platform.